Marc Kennedy

-Marc Kennedy (born February 5, 1982) is a Canadian curler, and Vancouver 2010 Winter Olympic gold medallist from St. Albert, Alberta.
+Marc Kennedy (born February 5, 1982) is a Canadian curler from St. Albert, Alberta.
 He currently plays third on Team Brad Jacobs.
+He is the gold medallist in 2010 Winter Olympics and 2026 Winter Olympics.

-In 2019, Kennedy was named the greatest Canadian male second in history in a TSN poll of broadcasters, reporters and top curlers.
+In 2019, Kennedy was named the greatest Canadian male second in history in a TSN poll of broadcasters, reporters, and top curlers.

 Career

-Juniors

 Kennedy was born in St. Albert, Alberta, the son of Don and Connie.
 He started curling at age six.
 He is a Canadian Winter Games champion and three-time provincial junior champion.
-He won his first provincial men's championship with Kevin Martin in 2007.
 As a junior, he played second for Carter Rycroft at the 1998 Canadian Junior Curling Championships and played third for Jeff Erickson at the 1999 and 2001 Canadian Juniors.
 In 2003 Kennedy was an alternate for the 2003 Winter Universiade gold medal-winning team from Brandon University skipped by Mike McEwen.

-Mens
+2003–2014: Early men's career and Team Martin

 After 2-time World Junior Champion John Morris moved to Alberta in 2003, Kennedy joined his team at second position.
 In 2004, they lost the Canada Cup final to Randy Ferbey.

 In 2006, both Morris and Kennedy joined 2-time Brier champion Kevin Martin on his new team.
 In 2008, Kennedy won the Brier and the World Championships as a member of the team.
 They repeated their Brier win in 2009, going undefeated for a second straight year and setting a record for consecutive Brier games won (26) previously held by the Ferbey foursome.
 In 2010, Kennedy won an Olympic Gold Medal in Vancouver with Kevin Martin, John Morris and Ben Hebert as Team Canada defeated Thomas Ulsrud of Norway 6-3 in the Gold Medal Game.

 After a win at the Alberta provincials, Kennedy headed with Team Martin to the 2011 Tim Hortons Brier.
 They went through the round robin with a 9-2 win–loss record and lost the page 3 vs. 4 playoff game to Ontario and the bronze medal game to Newfoundland/Labrador.
 Kennedy left the Brier before the bronze medal game because he and his wife were expecting a new child.

 In 2013, Kennedy and Team Martin won the Alberta provincials with a close win over Kevin Koe to earn a berth in the 2013 Tim Hortons Brier in their hometown Edmonton.
 On the first day, Kennedy won the Ford Hot Shots skills and shot-making competition that preceded the start of round-robin play.
 The team played in the 2013 Canadian Olympic Curling Trials, finishing third.